Walter Shillington is an avid collector of mechanical timepieces. While he focuses mainly on watches, Walter also

-- Unplug the modem (device connecting system to internet) from its power source.
+- Unplug the modem (device connecting system to the internet) from its power source.

 - Count slowly to ten.
 Then reconnect the modem to its power source.
 Allow this device a couple of minutes to stabilize.
-At this point there should be no red warning lights on modem.
-Red lights are an indication of problems involving modem, line from modem to wall socket, or the internet connection.
+At this point, there should be no red warning lights on the modem.
+Red lights are an indication of problems involving modem, the line from modem to wall socket or the internet connection.

 - If your system uses a router, reconnect it to its power source.
 Allow a minute for the router to stabilize.

 - Plug in the computer.
 Turn it on and log in.
-Wait five minutes to allow computer to fully load.
+Wait five minutes to allow the computer to fully load.

 - If you are using a powered hub in conjunction with the Magic Jack, reconnect the hub to its power source.